 The Center’s group program is very successful and we typically run 20-30 groups each semester (The group therapy program is smaller in the summer).
 The groups cover a broad range of topic areas.
 Some of our groups are process oriented but we also have a number of psychoeducational and support groups.
-If running a group in the summer, the intern would co-facilitate with a licensed clinician.
+If running a group in the summer, the trainee would co-facilitate with a licensed clinician.

 This is a Non-Clinical Internship.
 Outreach delivery includes traditional outreach services (such as providing tabling, presentations on mental health resources on campus, and psychoeducational workshops) and digital outreach services (such as website development and social media campaign development).